Sendible - Social Media Best Practices for Brands

 #7 Conversion tracking

-Tracking a conversion is a great metric to measure because it will show you if people did what you intended them to do when they saw your ad.
+Tracking a conversion is a great metric because it shows whether people did what you intended them to do when they saw your ad.

-Knowing if your audience clicked on the link you provided or signed up for your newsletter is important to effectively measure if you used the correct strategy in your campaign.
+Knowing if your audience clicked on the link you provided or signed up for your newsletter is important to effectively measure your campaign's use of the correct strategy.

 #8 Competitor benchmarking

-Staying in the know is an important factor for your brand's success.
+Staying informed is an important factor in your brand's success.
 That's where competitor benchmarking comes into play.
-There is not an easy way to measure this, but some research online can certainly do the trick.
+There is no easy way to measure this, but some online research can do the trick.

-Try to follow brands similar to yours to see what they are posting and how well they seem to be performing.
+Try to follow brands similar to yours to see what they post and how well they appear to perform.
 You won't have access to internal analytics, but you can certainly tell if a post did reasonably well by the number of likes or comments on the ad or post.
 Being aware of what your competitors are doing can be helpful to your marketing strategy.

 Final Thoughts on LinkedIn Analytics